OPMDG/check_pgactivity/docs/dev/contributing.md

 push @perfdata => [ "connections_number", $num_connections, undef ];
 ```

+You must provide some mandatory data in the @perfdata array :

+* perfdata name
+* the data itself, in numerical form

+The following data are optional :

+* warning threshold
+* critical threshold
+* minimum value
+* maximum value

 Your service can return "ok" by calling the function of the same name :
 ```
 return ok( $me, \@msg, \@perfdata );